Bernardo-MG/dreadball-model-api/src/site/markdown/units.md

 MVPs, which are the game's heroes and mercenaries, are a special case of unit.
 But the thing is that they only have importance, taking into consideration the model's scope, during the team creation procedure.

-For this reason the unit interfaces won't handle them, and this job instead will be taken care by the availabilities interfaces.
+For this reason the unit interfaces won't handle them, and this job instead will be taken care by the [availabilities interfaces][availabilities].

-[unit]: ./apidocs/com/wandrell/tabletop/dreadball/model/unit/Unit.html
+[unit_template]: ./apidocs/com/wandrell/tabletop/dreadball/model/unit/Unit.html
 [advancement_unit]: ./apidocs/com/wandrell/tabletop/dreadball/model/unit/AdvancementUnit.html
 [affinities_unit]: ./apidocs/com/wandrell/tabletop/dreadball/model/unit/AffinityUnit.html